 In the game, there are 24 courses to complete with six being Illumina Spots.
 If you are anything like us, you will be revisiting these spots upon many occasions to capture the perfect snap.
 However, for those who just speedrun through most games, this is also possible.
 Each playthrough will take around 9-10 hours in total with newcomer Pokémon to find such as Scorbunny, Bouffalant, and Torterra, all of whom hail from various regions of the Pokémon universe.

 As for the longevity of the game as a whole, we will soon find out.
-As a single player Switch game with a total of around 18-24 hours of play for the most serious of photographers, you may find that you are done faster than you think.
+As a single-player Pokémon game for Nintendo Switch with a total of around 18-24 hours of play for the most serious of photographers, you may find that you are done faster than you think.